S2Swiftyy/FNAF-Text-Game/README.md

 Bonnie now gets active

 Reworked Freddy movement to make Night 1 a bit easier now that difficulty scales with night

+Updated map

+Added new location on the map "SUPPLY" that Bonnie hide in

+Fixed a bug that caused a crash when user tried to select a night that was not unlocked